MasonSkill/devops-jenkins-course/README.md

 This is the course material for the Jenkins Course on Udemy ([Learn DevOps: CI/CD with Jenkins using Pipelines and Docker](https://www.udemy.com/learn-devops-ci-cd-with-jenkins-using-pipelines-and-docker/?couponCode=JENKINS_GIT))

 # Bellow are detailed steps updated by Mason
-# Section 1: Install and setup Jenkins in Ubuntu
+# Topic 1: Install and setup Jenkins in Ubuntu
 ## Create Ubuntu Instance in AWS
 Ubuntu Server 22.04 LTS (HVM), SSD Volume Type, 64-bit(x86) Canonical, Ubuntu, 22.04 LTS, amd64 jammy image build on 2023-05-16